AbtinMogharabin/MakeMe-BNN/README.md

    - **Usage**: Used as an out-of-distribution dataset for models trained on CIFAR-10/100 to test their generalization and uncertainty estimation.
    - **Dimension**: Images in SVHN, like CIFAR, are small, often 32x32 pixels.
    - **Data Split**: Contains over 600,000 images used typically for testing generalization beyond the training data of different datasets.
    - **Results**: Used as an out-of-distribution dataset to test the generalization of models trained on CIFAR-10/100.
-Specific performance metrics in this context were not detailed for SVHN in the paper.
+In the paper, specific performance metrics in this context were not detailed for SVHN.
    - **Repository**: [Netzer, Yuval, et al. "Reading digits in natural images with unsupervised feature learning."
 In NeurIPSW, 2011](http://ufldl.stanford.edu/housenumbers/)

 <div align="center">
     <img src="https://github.com/AbtinMogharabin/MakeMe-BNN/assets/87785000/9b6682c7-7b69-4e86-8792-fdc556f8f516" alt="SVHN" width="600" height="200">
-    <p>Figure 6: This image represents the SVHN dataset in full numbers format </p>
+    <p id="SVHN">Figure 6: This image represents the SVHN dataset in full numbers format </p>
 </div>

 4. **Describable Textures Dataset (DTD)**: